Provost's Undergraduate Research Scholarship

 - Research proposals with clear, realistic goals that help the student focus and indicate that the project will lead to a substantive research experience for the student

-Please be aware this is a competitive program with finite funding, and the Office of Undergraduate Research receives many more strong proposals than they are able to fund.
+Please be aware this is a competitive program with finite funding, and the Office of Undergraduate Research receives many more strong proposals than it is able to fund.
 The staff of the Office of Undergraduate Research is unable to share specific information about the assessment of individual applications after the decisions have been made.

 - Students admitted to the program must perform at least 7 hours of research a week/total of 100 hours per semester under guidance of a faculty member